library(nhanesA)

 Notice that these computed means are identical to the means from skim() that we estimated earlier.

-High blood pressure (BP) is the leading preventable risk factor for mortality in the United States, with Black older adults experiencing substantially higher rates of hypertension compared to White counterparts, leading to about four times the hypertension-related cardiovascular disease (CVD) mortality rate.
-Social determinants of health (SDOH), including socioeconomic and environmental conditions such as housing, neighborhood poverty, food security, access to healthcare, segregation, structural racism, and chronic stress, play a crucial role in these disparities.
+High blood pressure is the leading preventable risk factor for mortality in the United States.
+Black older adults experience significantly higher rates of hypertension than their White counterparts — contributing to a cardiovascular disease (CVD) mortality rate that is approximately four times higher.
+These disparities are deeply rooted in social determinants of health (SDOH), including socioeconomic and environmental conditions such as housing, neighborhood poverty, food insecurity, limited access to healthcare, segregation, structural racism, and chronic stress.
 Click here for more information on this topic.

-Add ethnicty as a factor to the regression model
+Add ethnicity as a factor to the regression model

-Just as we did for the sex example, we can have R create the dummy-codes for us.
+Just as we did for the sex example, we can have R create the dummy-coded indicators for us.
 Because “Mexican American” is the first level of the factor, the results are identical to our manual model:

 [3] "Non-Hispanic White" "Non-Hispanic Black"